GandelXIV/RezOS/README.md

 # RezOS
-A modern operating system writen in the rust programming language.
+A modern operating system written in the rust programming language.